DEGIRO review

 Your situation Use Tradegate Core Selection?
 Why

-Unsure about broker loyalty; may switch in 5–10 years Caution Switching costs will be high — either €20/line to transfer or sell+repurchase costs
+Unsure about broker loyalty; may switch in 5–10 years Caution Switching costs will be high on most schedules — either €20 per position plus external costs to transfer, free on the German schedule, or the cost of selling and repurchasing

 This is not a preference question.
 It’s a regulation question — and it determines your entire fund universe.